*Our 2019 classes are full. We’ll hold the class again in February 2020.*

 |Week 7||Field Day: hive inspection and how to install nucs and packages|

-When: The class will meet on Saturday mornings, beginning on Saturday, February 16, 2019.
-The last classroom session will be on Saturday, March 23.
-The field day will be held in April; the exact date and time depends on weather and other factors and will be determined later.
+When: There are two sessions of the class.
+The first session will meet at 9:00 in the morning on Saturday, beginning on Saturday, February 16, 2019.
+The last Saturday classroom session will be on Saturday, March 23.
+The second session will meet at 7:00 in the evening on Friday, beginning on February 15 and the last Friday session will be on Friday, March 22.
+The field day for both sessions will be held in April; the exact date and time depends on weather and other factors and will be determined later.
 Classroom sessions will begin promptly at 9:00 AM and will run approximately 90 minutes.

 Where: The course is held at Cardinal Apiaries, 15 Skyline Drive, Fredericksburg Virginia.

 Course requirements: Pre-registration is required to attend the class.
 Please click the Paypal button below to register.
-Tuition is $90 per family (up to three individuals per family).
+Tuition is $90 per family (up to two individuals per family).

-All beekeeping equipment, supplies and bees must be purchased separately.
-Equipment options will be discussed in the second class; you can expect to pay between $250-$500 for each hive, depending on your own preferences.
+In order to keep bees, you will need equipment and supplies.
+I do not sell these items, but we will discuss equipment options in class; you can expect to pay between $250-$500 for each hive, depending on your own preferences.
 In addition, you can expect to pay $50-$200 per beekeeper for tools and personal protective gear.

 In addition to the equipment you will need bees.
 I have some packages and some nucleus colonies for sale, which are described here.
-I will begin taking orders for bees in January.
+You are welcome to purchase bees from me or from any other source you prefer.
+I will have reserved both packages and nucs for class members who wish to purchase bees from me.
 Beekeepers often start with two colonies – one with a nucleus colony and the other started with a package of bees.
 We’ll discuss this in class.